 LeapUp then created a best practices review of academic websites for Alliant evaluating look and feel styles, navigation, features and functionality.

 To expand site usability as well as ease of maintenance for administrators, LeapUp recommended Alliant develop searchable web-based databases to enable University constituencies to sort and display news, faculty profiles, publications throughout the site.
 A new calendar system was integrated into the site via the new Alliant portal and updatable slideshows and “spotlights” were integrated into school and Alliant page templates so schools at Alliant could showcase faculty achievements and other highlights on an ongoing basis.
 A new global navigation and search function allowed users to quickly identify and reach site content wherever they navigate to within the site.
 The new Alliant site launched in the Fall of 2011.

 LeapUp search optimized the Alliant site to increase organic search traffic patterns then built pay-per-click and social media advertising campaigns to leverage the new content at Alliant.edu.

-- The new logo system at Alliant has been a winner with faculty, staff and students, raising the consistency with which the University is branded, online and offline.
+The new logo system at Alliant was a winner with faculty, staff and students, raising the consistency with which the University is branded, online and offline.

-- Marketing directors at Alliant have embraced the new content management system, updating spotlights, adding to the news database and events calendars and refreshing imagery and adding to site content on an ongoing basis leading to a fresh, current look for the University online.
-Site management and administration is now decentralized within the University, allowing multiple administrators to refresh content vs management under one, overburdened webmaster.
+Marketing directors at Alliant embraced the new content management system, updating spotlights, adding to the news database and events calendars and refreshing imagery and adding to site content on an ongoing basis leading to a fresh, current look for the University online.
+Site management and administration was decentralized within the University, allowing multiple administrators to refresh content vs management under one, overburdened webmaster.

-- Pay per click campaigns are now delivering a steady stream of traffic to the site with positive conversion activity and reasonable cost per conversion metrics.
+Pay per click campaigns delivered a steady stream of traffic to the site with positive conversion activity and reasonable cost per conversion metrics.

-- In addition, since the launch of the new Alliant.edu, prospective student conversions have increased significantly to the “Request for information” form on the site.
+Prospective student conversions increased significantly to the “Request for information” form on the site.